-Welcome to the DareNET family!
-We're thrilled you've joined the crew, so we've put together this guide to help you get acquainted with DareNET's ins and outs.
-It is meant to help cover the basics of DareNET, so that you have can get set up and chatting with minimal difficulty.
+Welcome to the DareNET!
+We've put together this guide to help you get acquainted with DareNET's ins and outs.
+It is meant to help cover the basics of DareNET, so that you can get set up and chatting with minimal difficulty.

 Connecting to DareNET